cguecia/mini_lake_iceberg/README.md

 ## Running the Pipeline

 The pipeline performs the following steps:
-The script is idempotent meaning re-running won't make duplicates in the warehouse
+The script is idempotent meaning re-running won't make duplicates in the warehouse.
 The script follows W.A.P.
 Write -> Audit -> Publish using Nessie catalog with Apache Iceberg with
 Dremio as the compute /sql engine
 1. Reads JSON event data